 Departing Chiang Khong after breakfast, we drive to Chiang Mai where you have the afternoon free to explore this fascinating city, once the capital of the Kingdom of Lan.

 Enjoy free time to explore.
 Opt to do a cycling tour, catch a Thai boxing match, or visit Doi Suthep temple.
+Explore the rural lanes of Chiang Mai in a tuk-tuk by pre-booking the Full Day Tuk-Tuk Adventure or experience the flavours and scents of traditional northern Thai cuisine by pre-booking the Northern Thai Cooking Class.

 Trek through rugged forests and experience the wonderful diversity of this region: each village has its own language, belief system, style of dress, and traditions.
 Drive from Chiang Mai to Mae Malai village, where the trek will begin.
 After a few hours of hiking, reach the first village.